 The American Toad’s cranial crest and the parotoid gland to not touch or they are connected by a spur.

 The Cranial Crests of the Great Plains Toad form a V shape between the eyes

 The Fowler’s and Woodhouse’s Toads both have cranial crests that form opposing L shapes.
 The Fowler’s Toad has largest, dark spots on its back that have 3 or more warts in them.

 The Eastern Spadefoot toad’s range reaches the southeastern corner of the state.
 It’s spade is sickle shaped.

 The Plains Spadefoot Toad has a rounded spade compared to the Eastern Spadefoot Toad.

 The Eastern Narrow Mouthed Frog is found throughout the state.
 It has a dark belly and often has a broad line down its back.

-The Western Narrow Mouthed Toad is found on the western edge of the state.
+The Great Plains Narrow Mouthed Toad is found on the western edge of the state.
 It has a light, unmarked belly and has no patterns and a few spots on its back.